 The Clery Act requires that information relating to sex offenders who enroll or are employed at institutions of higher learning be made public.
 The State of Texas provides that all sex offenders be registered in the county that they presently reside.
-A link to the Texas Department of Public Safety is made available to the public and lists the registered sex offenders in Brewster County: https://www.nsopw.gov/ A current list of the Register Sex Offenders for Brewster County is provided upon request at the University Police Department or on the following link.
+A link to the Registered Sex Offender database is also available on the UPD website at: https://www.nsopw.gov/ A current list of the Register Sex Offenders for Brewster County is provided upon request at the University Police Department or on the following link.

 Filing a Compliment or Complaint

 Notice: The officers of the Sul Ross University Police Department are committed to unbiased enforcement and contacts between themselves and any person.
 Any person who feels they may be a victim of racial profiling by a member of the Sul Ross University Police Department can file a complaint at the U.P.D. office.
 Any person wanting to shine light on an officer can also be made to the U.P.D. office.

 In addition to online training U.P.D.
 Officers are available to provide CSA training for departments and/or individuals.
 Training can be requested at the U.P.D. office: Briscoe Administration Building 100 or by contacting the U.P.D.
 Director or the U.P.D.
 Coordinator.